- 17+ Best AI Writing Software Tools - August 29, 2023

 High search, low competition

-To explain: all things equal, SEO works much better for businesses or products with high search volume (or at least, moderate search volume)
+To explain: all things equal, SEO works much better for businesses or products with high search volume (or at least, moderate search volume).

-In 2007, when personal finance app, Mint.com was trying to get off the ground, search terms like, “which credit card is best for travel points?” were highly searched and not very competitive.
+For example, in 2007, when personal finance app, Mint.com was trying to get off the ground, search terms like, “which credit card is best for travel points?” were highly searched and not very competitive.

 How can I determine if my business is high search, low competition?

-“Is my business high search, low competitiveness?”
+Which types of business are “high search, low competitiveness?”

 Hailey and I always take great care when deciding whether to begin writing about a topic or not.
 We don’t write about everything — just topics that are at the intersection of what we know real well and what our customers are searching for.